-One of these businesses was Mesquida Mora, a biodynamic winery in the Mallorcan countryside, and when the owner Barbara invited myself and a group of other travel bloggers to a traditional Mallorcan lunch and wine pairing in a 16th century windmill, we jumped at the chance.
+Mesquida Mora is a biodynamic winery and 16th century windmill in Mallorca, and when the owner Barbara invited myself and a bunch of other bloggers to visit, we jumped at the chance.

-In 2012, she decided it was time for something new, and so Mesquida Mora was born, a project that Barbara doesn’t see as a business, but as her life project.
+In 2012, Barbara decided it was time for something new, and so Mesquida Mora was born, a project that Barbara prefers to view as her life project rather than a business.

-Referring to herself as ‘CEO, manager, cleaner, winemaker and everything else,’ Barbara’s approach is hands on to say the least, and it’s clear to anyone with eyes that this is a real passion project for her.
+Referring to herself as ‘CEO, manager, cleaner, winemaker and everything else,‘ Barbara’s approach is hands on to say the least, and it’s clear to anyone with eyes that this is a real passion project for her.

-She welcomed my fellow bloggers and I to one of her eight plots of land (Mesquida Mora spans 20 hectares of land, all certified by the Balearic Ecological Agriculture Council and Demeter for organic and biodynamic viticulture), with open arms and immediately began telling us about her history as a winemaker, her vision with Mesquida Mora, and her passion for creating biodynamic wines.
+Barbara welcomed my fellow bloggers and I to one of her 8 plots of land (Mesquida Mora spans 20 hectares of land, all certified by the Balearic Ecological Agriculture Council and Demeter for organic and biodynamic viticulture), with open arms and immediately began telling us about her history as a winemaker, her futuristic vision with Mesquida Mora, and her passion for creating biodynamic wines.

 What are biodynamic wines?